Home » Drawing Tutorials » Misc » How to Draw a Watering Can

 How to Draw a Watering Can

-7. Draw one more handle.
+7. Draw the watering can top handle.

 Additional Content